SageHack/hacklair/content/getting-your-android-device-ready-for-hacking.md

 +++

 So you want to hack some piece of software available on Android devices he?
-Here's how to setup a dedicate *debugging* (ahem) device.
+Here's how to set up a dedicate *debugging* (ahem) device.

 ## Getting a hackable device

-We strongly recommend you use a dedicated device for developing, hacking, bug hunting and testing.
+We strongly recommend you use a dedicated device for developing, hacking, bug hunting, and testing.
 All of those can have undesirable effects on your device.

 ### Cheap devices